![]() |

 I hope to make this part of the website as useful for teachers as possible.
 If you have suggestions, please drop me a note.

-I hope you will find the PDFs of maps and timelines useful for your lectures.
+You can find here PDFs of maps and timelines for your lectures.
 I regret that copyright restrictions prevented me from putting the textbook's images on this website, but you will be able to locate many of them via google images.

 You might also find that my discussion of the textbook's cover offers a good teaching moment.